 Over the next few months, the following courses will start:

 You may want to study with us for many reasons.
 Our specialist skills and post-registration development modules can improve your understanding of your current role or can help you to gain extra skills and knowledge to help you with career advancement.
-You may also want to study for a diploma, degree or masters level qualification and feel that the best way forward is to do this on a part-time basis at your own pace.

 Whatever your reasons to study, we have an excellent reputation for developing your knowledge and skills and enabling you to become a more confident and competent practitioner and helping you to make a direct and positive impact on the quality of the service you provide.